openstack/ossa/doc/source/vmt-process.rst

 ^^^^^^^^^

-A report can be received either as a private encrypted email to one of the VMT members, or as a Launchpad security bug (check the box marked "this is a security issue").
+A report can be received either as a private encrypted email to one of the VMT members, or as a StoryBoard or Launchpad security bug (check the box marked "this is a security issue").

-The first steps performed by the VMT are to confirm the validity of the report, create a Launchpad bug if necessary, prefix the description with an `embargo reminder`_, add an ossa bugtask and subscribe the project's core security review team for confirmation of impact and determination of affected branches.
+The first steps performed by the VMT are to confirm the validity of the report, create a bug in StoryBoard or Launchpad if one does not yet exist, prefix the description with an `embargo reminder`_ including an end date for its embargo, add an ossa bugtask and subscribe the project's core security review team for confirmation of impact and determination of affected branches.
 Reports starting with an *Incomplete* ossa bugtask should have a corresponding